mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 How might a custom controller be developed to satisfy this architecture?
 The [operator-sdk](https://sdk.operatorframework.io/) offers a toolkit for building such Kubernetes native applications.
 Once installed, the `operator-sdk` CLI can bootstrap a customer controller codebase and kickstart the development process.

-While often used to build full-on Kubernetes _operators_ -- controller that interact with _custom resources_ (see [What is the Kubernetes Operator Pattern?](/blog/what-is-the-kubernetes-operator-pattern/) for more on all that) -- `operator-sdk` can also be used to build controllers that interact with core, non-custom Kubernetes resources, as is a bit more appropriate to implement a basic sidecar injector controller (at least in its crude, demo-appropriate MVP form).
+While often used to build full-on Kubernetes _operators_ -- controllers that interact with _custom resources_ (see [What is the Kubernetes Operator Pattern?](/blog/what-is-the-kubernetes-operator-pattern/) for more on all that) -- `operator-sdk` can also be used to build controllers that interact with core, non-custom Kubernetes resources, as is a bit more appropriate for the above-described sidecar injector use case (at least in simple, demo-appropriate MVP form).

 To get started, first create a directory to home the controller codebase: